 It is this understanding that has been the major issue when it came to sex.
 Other than that, the actions were never judged.
 So sex was researched and understood in Kamasutra and other ways as a subject that needed to be delved into.
+More contemporary examples like hot porn videos (open twink porn videos for examples) delve into it in their own way.
+For fun and research, I’m sure.
 Even more so, sexual energy, which many also equate to life energy – as life emerges off of it – is used as a tool for moving to higher consciousness.
 The process is not via unbridled and careless sex, but via a series of tough regimen of yogic practices.
 It is precise, complex and exacting on one who wants to go through it.
 It is certainly not “whatever we do is fine and fun” variety that the modern certificate-bearing “Tantric sex yogis” would have us believe!

 Sex in Tantric Ways

 In Tantric traditions, sex was not an instrument of desire, but a method when all desire had ceased!
 Even when one was in the state of sexual congress with a woman, it was not dictated or “informed” by a bodily desire.
 It arose bereft of it.
 Osho has discussed this process and the related complexity that goes with it.
 Quite different from how the certificate-bearing “Yogis and Yoginis” of the West would have you believe!!